IceHe/lib/mac/setup-guide.md

 Notification

-- Disable the useless Apps notifications on demand
+- Disable the useless softwares notifications on demand

-### Apps
+### softwares

 #### Chrome